johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   semifinal: 1
   final: true
   lyric: |
+    Freedom of speech is something school should teach you.
   commentary: |
     The plucking of a stringed instrument provides a peppy introduction to this song.
 It reminds me of something you might hear in a *Legend of Zelda* soundtrack.